 The Catholic Whistleblowers mailed a second letter Sept.
 1 to the Vatican's Congregation for Bishops, referring back to another letter the group sent at the start of 2016.

 Carlo Maria Viganò

-The appointments and Hubbard's resignation were announced Tuesday in Washington by Archbishop Carlo Maria Vigano, apostolic nuncio to the United States.
+The appointments were announced Thursday in Washington by Archbishop Carlo Maria Vigano, apostolic nuncio to the United States.

 Fr.
 Patrick Rush said questions asked of him "were about Bishop Finn's leadership, about my reaction to Bishop Finn's leadership, and about my assessment of the people."